ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/spatial.dotnet.markdown

         -118.6527948 32.7114894))")
 )

-// The query returns all matching employee entities
+// The query returns all matching Event entities
 // that are located within the specified polygon.
 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

+* Note:
+  The index in the above example indexes a WKT string in the spatial index-field.
+  However, you can query by shape also on spatial data that is indexed as lat/lng coordinates.

 {PANEL/}